tanvidadu/RentRobes/README.md

 ## Code & Issues
-If you are a developer and you wish to contribute to the app please fork the project and submit a pull request.
+If you are a developer and you wish to contribute to the app please fork the project and submit a pull request. :ghost:
-If you have any questions, feel free to ask [me](mailto:tanvidadu1998@gmail.com) about whatever you want.
+If you have any questions, feel free to ask [me](mailto:tanvidadu1998@gmail.com) about whatever you want. :ghost:

 ## Project Maintainers
 This project is founded and actively maintained by [TanviDadu](https://github.com/tanvidadu).
 For any sort of queries feel free to mail at tanvidadu1998@gmail.com.